sagelabs/standards/javascript/core/use-functions-in-javascript.md

 0. Write a function
 1. Write a parameterized function
 2. Write a parameterized function with defaults
+3. Write a named function
+4. Write an anonymous function
-3. Recognize the rules of variable scope with respect to functions
+5. Recognize the rules of variable scope with respect to functions
-4. Use variable scope to effectively encapsulate code by function
+6. Use variable scope to effectively encapsulate code by function
-5. Use variable scope to effectively constrain the memory use of a parameterized function
+7. Use variable scope to effectively constrain the memory use of a parameterized function
+8. Distinguish between function expressions and named functions

 ---